July 31st

 Commentary:

-One rule isn't applicable to all issues!
+The same rule doesn't apply to all issues!
 'Satisfaction' is a strange thing.
-Experiencing it in some aspects gives peace but experiencing it in others, hinders progress.
+Experiencing it in some aspects gives peace, but experiencing it in others may hinder progress.

-One should be happy and contented with: his spouse, the food he eats and the wealth he possesses.
-Dissatisfaction in these will lead to unrest and constant agitation towards acquiring something more or someone better!
-Moreover, these are NOT factors which lead one towards the purpose of life.
-So, better be happy with what there is while working on the true quest of life.
+One should be happy and contented with: his spouse, the food he eats, and the wealth he possesses.
+Dissatisfaction with these will lead to unrest and constant agitation towards acquiring something more or someone better!
+Moreover, these pursuits are NOT something that will lead one toward the purpose of life.
+So, it is better to be happy with what there is while working on the true quest of life.

 Giving is the most selfless action which reiterates that material possessions are temporary.
 To give, one has to be selfless and unattached.
-Both are beneficial for raising the soul to a platform closer to Him.
+Both are beneficial for raising the jīva (soul) to a platform closer to Him.
 Give heartily.
-There are always people who can use the help.
+There are always people who can use help.

 Be satisfied with your fortune, but dissatisfied with your intellect.
 Keep learning!